This past weekend I threw a baby shower for one of my best friends!

-Next, I had some pink ribbon that I tied around each layer to hide the rubber bands and tape, and to make it look pretty.
+Next, I had some pink ribbon that I tied around each layer to hide the rubber bands and tape and to make it look pretty.

-At this point you can be done or you can embellish your cake however you want.
+At this point, you can be done or you can embellish your cake however you want.
 I got a teething toy, rattle, baby spoons, bottle brush, blocks, and baby slippers to use as the cake topper.

-I used the ribbon to tie the teething toy and rattle to the ribbon around the middle layer.
+I used the ribbon to tie the teething toy and rattle it to the ribbon around the middle layer.
 I stuck the brush and the spoons in between the diapers, and just placed the slippers on top.

 I also believe that this cake can still be possible if you use cloth diapers.

 Don’t let this intimidate you!
 It really isn’t hard!

 If you are looking for ideas on what to serve at a baby shower (or any party) I highly recommend this Fantastic Red Party Punch.
 It was a HUGE hit at this shower!

 If you are looking for gift ideas for a father-to-be check out these suggestions!